ishanzenon/langsmith-rag-app/README.md

 - Ensures the LangSmith evaluation dataset exists (creating it on first run).
 - Fetches and chunks the LessWrong blog posts.
 - Builds an in-memory vector store backed by OpenAI embeddings.
-- Instantiates the RAG bot and boolean evaluators.
+- Instantiates the RAG bot and LLM-as-judge evaluators.
 - Executes `langsmith.Client.evaluate` with the configured evaluators and metadata.

 ## Running the Original Script